-- (a) Primary production activities. - (b) Residential activities One residential dwelling unit and one family flat per site on sites up to 40 hectares. - (c) Two residential dwelling units and one family flat per site on sites between 40 hectares up to 100 hectares. - (d) Three residential dwelling units and one family flat per site on sites 100 hectares and over. - (e) Relocated buildings up to and including 40m2 in gross floor area. - (f) Marae and marae based facilities and activities. - (g) Visitor accommodation for up to four personspeople per site within any residential dwelling unit and/or family flat. - (h) Home occupations. - (i) Open space. - (j) The construction, alteration of, addition to, and demolition of buildings and structures for any permitted activity. - (k) Use of, and internal alterations to, existing community facilities (including education facilities and grounds) for community activities including services having a social, community, ceremonial, cultural, educational, recreational, worship, or spiritual purpose. - (I) Activities on the surface of any water body which is of a recreational nature and may include boating, water-skiing, recreational fishing or other like activity. - (m) Within land administered by the Department of Conservation:
+- (a) Primary production activities. - (b) Residential Activities. - (c) Accessory Buildings. - (d) Relocated buildings. - (e) Marae and marae based facilities and activities. - (f) Visitor accommodation for up to four people per site within any residential dwelling unit and/or family flat. - (g) Home occupations. - (h) Open space. - (i) The construction, alteration of, addition to, and demolition of buildings and structures for any permitted activity. - (j) Use of, and internal alterations to, existing community facilities (including education facilities and grounds) for community activities including services having a social, community, ceremonial, cultural, educational, recreational, worship, or spiritual purpose. - (k) Activities on the surface of any water body which is of a recreational nature and may include boating, water-skiing, recreational fishing or other like activity. - (I) Within land administered by the Department of Conservation: - (i) Construction, maintenance and removal of temporary accommodation (huts) and toilets, visitor information signs, staff accommodation, information centres, storage sheds, camping grounds, and sale of retail goods to visitors. - (ii) Commercial guiding and outdoor recreation activities.

-- (i) Construction, maintenance and removal of temporary accommodation (huts) and toilets, visitor information signs, staff accommodation, information centres, storage sheds, camping grounds, and sale of retail goods to visitors. - (ii) Commercial guiding and outdoor recreation activities. - (iii) Species protection and conservation management work including construction and demolishing enclosures, traps, restoration and revegetation work and scientific research. - (iv) Control of pestNoxious plants and animal pests control. - (n) The following network utilities and electricity generation activities: - (i) The construction, operation, maintenance and minor upgrading of network utilities. - (ii) Wind monitoring masts. - (iii) Domestic scale renewable energy device. - (iv) The operation, maintenance, refurbishment, enhancement and minor upgrading of an existing energy generation facility, except where significant external modification is involved including an increase in floor area of up to 15% of the existing gross floor area. - (o) The following types of signs: - Advertising signs located on the site to which the activity relates, including public facility or information signs identifying a building, property or business. - (ii) Official signs. - (iii) Temporary signs. - (iv) Signs advertising the sale or auction of land or premises. - (v) Health and safety signs. - (p) Within the Flood Hazard Overlay Areas (including Moutoa Floodway) only, the following activities: - (i) Primary production activities. - (ii) Soil conservation, erosion protection, river control or flood protection works undertaken by, or on behalf ofsupervised by, the Horizons Regional Council. - (iii) Maintenance or minor upgrading of existing network utilities. - (iv) Installation of underground network utilities - (v) New above ground lines including support poles - (vi) New network utility masts - (vii) New network utility cabinets/buildings
+- (iii) Species protection and conservation management work including construction and demolishing enclosures, traps, restoration and revegetation work and scientific research. - (iv) Control of pest plants and animal pests. - (m) The following network utilities and electricity generation activities: - (i) The construction, operation, maintenance and minor upgrading of network utilities. - (ii) Wind monitoring masts. - (iii) Domestic scale renewable energy device. - (iv) The operation, maintenance, refurbishment, enhancement and minor upgrading of an existing energy generation facility including an increase in floor area of up to 15% of the existing gross floor area. - (n) The following types of signs: - (i) Advertising signs located on the site to which the activity relates, including public facility or information signs identifying a building, property or business. - (ii) Official signs. - (iii) Temporary signs. - (iv) Signs advertising the sale or auction of land or premises. - (v) Health and safety signs. - (o) Within the Flood Hazard Overlay Areas (including Moutoa Floodway) only, the following activities: - (i) Primary production activities. - (ii) Soil conservation, erosion protection, river control or flood protection works undertaken by, or on behalf of, the Horizons Regional Council. - (iii) Maintenance or minor upgrading of existing network utilities. - (iv) Installation of underground network utilities. - (v) New above ground lines including support poles. - (vi) New network utility masts. - (vii) New network utility cabinets/buildings.